varshabhaskar07/KairosAssignment/README.md

 ```

 ### 3. Frontend Setup
-Navigate into the frontend directory and install its dependencies.
+Navigate to the frontend directory and install its dependencies.
 ```bash
 cd ../frontend
 npm install # or yarn install